-All of our lead drug candidates are in pre-clinical development and their risk of failure is high.
+Each of our lead drug candidates, BLU-285 and BLU-554, is in clinical development, and all of our other drug candidates are in pre-clinical development.
+The risk of failure for our lead drug candidates and other drug candidates is high.
 It is impossible to predict when or if any of our drug candidates will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete pre-clinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
-The outcome of pre-clinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their drug candidates performed satisfactorily in pre-clinical studies and clinical trials may not be successful.
+The outcome of preclinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
+Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their drug candidates performed satisfactorily in pre-clinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
+Our pre-clinical studies, current Phase 1 clinical trials and future clinical trials may not be successful.